HydroModPy/HydroModPy/docs/source/getting_started/nancon-tutorial.rst

 - Install HydroModPy and fetch the MODFLOW solver binaries.
 - Scaffold a workspace and prove it works with the bundled demo before any real data is involved.
-- Bring one real catchment's data onto your machine by hand, the honest gap before a dedicated command exists.
+- Bring one real catchment's configs and data onto your machine with one command, and know what it cached and why.
 - Build a config from nothing to a monthly transient run with exports, through five layered files and the ``base_config`` merge rules.
 - Try a variation with ``--overlay`` and ``--set`` instead of writing a